AgileSoftLabs Logo

 Partial Prerendering (PPR): The Best of Both Worlds

-PPR allows you to combine static and dynamic content in the same route.
+PPR allows combining static and dynamic content in the same route.
 The static shell prerenders instantly, while dynamic sections stream in as Suspense boundaries resolve.
+As of Next.js 15, PPR remains experimental but shows tremendous promise for reducing TTFB while maintaining personalization.

 // next.config.js